Britain's May bows to Brexit pressure in parliament

 It was not clear the move would fundamentally change her plans - the changes do little more than to put government policy into law, her spokesman said - but it was a victory of sorts for those lawmakers who say May has betrayed them on Brexit, the biggest shift in British trade and foreign policy for decades.

+However, by hardening the language to emphasize that the future collection of duties and taxes by Britain and the EU is on a reciprocal basis, Brexit supporters may have made May’s plan less sellable to the bloc.

-“We will be accepting those four amendments,” the spokesman told reporters, saying the government believed they were “consistent” with the white paper policy document ministers agreed earlier this month.
+May denied a suggestion in parliament that her Brexit plan was dead, and her spokesman said the decision to accept those amendments were “consistent” with the white paper policy document ministers agreed earlier this month.

-“We have accepted these amendments because we believe them to be consistent with the approach that was set out and agreed at Chequers,” he said.
+“We’ve accepted the amendments because we believe they are consistent with the approach that we set out, and in a number of cases it reinforces some of the messages that came in the white paper,” the spokesman told reporters.

+Where the government might struggle is explaining its acceptance of the demand that the EU must collect tariffs on Britain’s behalf, if London is to do the same.

+The spokesman said that was met by the government’s pursuit of “a mechanism for the remittance of relevant tariff revenues”.
+But one expert, Anand Menon, professor of European politics and foreign affairs at King’s College London, said the relationship could never be reciprocal.

+“There is no way a government white paper can stipulate that 27 other countries are going to collect our tariffs for us.
+It makes no sense,” he said.

-May had to fight hard to get the agreement of cabinet ministers at her Chequers country residence for her vision for Britain’s future ties with the EU, only for it to be undermined by the resignations last week of her Brexit minister David Davis and foreign secretary Boris Johnson.
+May had to fight hard to get the agreement of cabinet ministers at her Chequers country residence earlier this month for her vision for Britain’s future ties with the EU.
+It was then undermined by the resignations of her Brexit minister David Davis and foreign secretary Boris Johnson.

 The plan, only a starting point for the second phase of talks with the EU, has come under fire from other eurosceptic lawmakers, who say the proposal to keep close customs ties to the EU betrays her commitment for a clean break with the bloc.